 The Orlando main campus has a branch campus in Auburndale, Florida.
 The facility includes approximately 12,000 square feet of classroom, laboratory, and administrative offices.
 Computer labs include personal computers and printers arranged on a local area network.
-The medical labs provide settings where students can learn direct patient care techniques.
-The trades labs provide settings where students can learn direct patient care techniques.
-The trades labs provide settings where students can learn direct patient to faculty ratio for didactic courses is 24:1.
+The medical and veterinary assisting labs provide settings where students can learn direct patient care techniques.
+The trades labs provide setting where students can learn welding, air conditioning, and heating techniques.
+The average student to faculty ratio for didactic courses is 24:1.
 The average student to faculty ratio for lab courses is 18:1.
 The facility also includes a Learning Resource Center containing books and materials to aid students with their studies.
-STC Auburndale is located at 298 Havendale Boulevard, Auburndale, FL 33823.
+STC Auburndale is located at 450 Havendale Boulevard, Auburndale, FL 33823.
 The phone number is (863) 551-1112.